Can You Have False Teeth with Gum Disease?

 How to Care for Dentures with Gum Disease

-Tips for Caring for Dentures with Gum Disease:
+Tips for Caring for Dentures:

 Living with False Teeth and Gum Disease